Here are a few hints and tips for making sure you get the most from your club's Facebook Page.

 Have a good-looking and logical Facebook Page

-Make sure your club can be found quickly by having a name and profile picture that is easy to recognise.
+Make sure your club can be found quickly by having a profile picture that is easy to recognise.
 If you have one, use your club’s logo.
-Try and get a great photo for your cover image – one of club members out and about having fun is ideal.
+Try and get a great photo for your cover image – one of your club members out and about having fun is ideal.
 Or, a great diving shot.

 Keep it current and keep talking